 Step 4: Laying the Turf

-With your base ready, it’s time to lay the turf.
-Whether you’re using synthetic or real grass, this step will give your putting green its final look.
+With your base ready, it’s time to lay the turf, this step will give your putting green its final look:

 Step 5: Adding the Cup and Flag